If you’re looking for a healthy chocolate smoothie without banana, you should try this chocolate almond milk smoothie no banana recipe.

 Why Make Chocolate Smoothie Without Banana?

-Besides this, a banana-free recipe is good as it lets almonds, cocoa, and other ingredients shine.
+But, this banana-free chocolate smoothie lets almonds, cocoa, and other ingredients shine.

 Here are a few more reasons why I recommend you try this recipe.